EncouragingProgrammer/ecs_jousting_robot/change_rf_addresses.md

 - Ensure the address string is exactly 5 characters long.
 - Each car-remote pair must have a unique address to avoid interference with other pairs.
 - Repeat these steps for each car-remote pair, ensuring each pair has a distinct address (e.g., `"PairB"`, `"Fire2"`, etc.).

----

-This process ensures smooth and conflict-free communication for all robot club projects.